 My name is Katelyn and I hail from this lovely little state called Maine.
 Often times when I’m out exploring the world, no one has heard of Maine, which makes me cry inside.
 I feel very fortunate to have been born and raised in a state where people love to vacation.
 There is a reason we call Maine “Vacationland” or by the newer motto… “The way life should be.”

 I’m a bit of a mixed bag when it comes to my life priorities.
 Maybe because I want everything at once?
 As much as I love stashing away money for traveling the world, I love saving money in my emergency fund and paying off my student loans just as equally.
-You’ll see a lot about personal finance on this blog as I navigate my way through my finances as I grow my emergency fund, save for my “Great Escape,” attempt to pay off $20,000 of student loan debt in 3 years, and all while investing in my future retirement.
+You’ll see a lot about personal finance on this blog as I navigate my way through my finances as I grow my emergency fund and attempt to pay off $20,000 of student loan debt in 3 years all while traveling the world full-time.
 Whew… that was a mouth full!

-My goal is to help educate millennials about money.
+My goal is to help educate millennials about money and travel.
 When I graduated high school and entered college I had no clue about what student loan debt really means.
 When I graduated college I had no idea that the $44,000 student loan debt weight would crush me.
 I quickly learned how to continue to live as a “poor college student” in my 20s.
 Now that I am older and wiser I hope to help my peers maneuver through the muddy waters of life post-college in the 2000’s where the average college student graduates with about $30,000 of debt!
+I also want you to know that you should travel!
+Travel more and often.

 Along my journeys and stories you’ll probably see my two trusty side kicks: Wally the Wandering Lobster and Reagan.
 Wally the Wandering Lobster is my stuffed lobster that joins me on most of my travels.
 He serves as a small piece of Maine and reminds me of where I was born and raised.
 He also loves getting his photo taken in random places along the way.
 Make sure you follow my Instagram account to see more photos of Wally the Wandering Lobster.
 My main side kick is Reagan, my Australian Shepherd mix dog that I rescued from a high kill shelter down in the Carolinas.
 Just like her momma she loves the outdoors and is my primary hiking buddy as I explore the woods of northern New England.
 You can often see us having swimming races in the lake during the summer months.